 About Zone 9b Vegetable Planting

 Gardening in zone 9b is great because it’s a year-round planting zone.
-California, Arizona, Texas, and Florida all include climates within zone 9 and they are areas which have warmer winters and hot summers.
+California, Arizona, Texas, and Florida all include climates within zone 9 and they are areas that have warmer winters and hot summers.

 The average minimum winter temperature for a 9b zone is 25-30 degrees F.